CumulusNetworks/docs/content/cumulus-linux-44/Layer-1-and-Switch-Ports/Quality-of-Service/_index.md

  * Using ingress COS or DSCP to remark an existing COS or DSCP value to a new value.

 ### Using iptables for marking
-Cumulus supports the use of ACLs through `ebtables`, `iptables` or `ip6tables` for _egress_ packet marking.
+Cumulus supports the use of ACLs through `ebtables`, `iptables` or `ip6tables` for _egress_ packet marking and remarking.

 `ebtables` is used to mark layer-2, 802.1p COS values.
-`iptables` isused to match IPv4 traffic for DSCP marking while `ip6tables` is to match IPv6 traffic for DSCP marking.
+`iptables` is used to match IPv4 traffic for DSCP marking while `ip6tables` is to match IPv6 traffic for DSCP marking.

 {{% notice info %}}
 More information on how to configure and apply ACLs please reference the {{<link title="Netfilter - ACLs" text="Netfilter - ACLs" >}} chapter.